joseph-schiro/Starfield-QOL/README.md

 ## Author/Credits

-Huge credit goes to Bethesda, for not letting us down again, and also to the developers who created the mods (listed above).
+Huge credit goes to Bethesda for not letting us down again, and also to the developers who created the mods (listed above).

 Modpack created by: jschiro99